-Best Port Vale Cup games?
-There are many to pick from but here are five of Rob Fielding’s personal highlights from thirty years as a Vale fan.
+What are the very best Port Vale Cup games?
+There are many to pick from but here are five of Rob Fielding’s personal highlights from thirty years as a Port Vale fan.

 Best Port Vale Cup games